-OUTCOME Students will be able to: LINKED CRITICAL OUTCOME ASSESSMENT CRITERIA (Note: references to relevant authority should be given in each instance) ASSESSMENT TASKS Describe the system of criminal prosecution in South Africa: who prosecutes; when a private person is permitted to prosecute; when a prosecution can be withdrawn or stopped; effect of withdrawal or stopping of prosecution; right to speedy trial prescription in criminal law Identify from factual scenario whether private prosecution possible, whether right to speedy trial violated, whether a crime has prescribed a, b, c, d, e, f, g States that: Prosecution system State-driven, centrally controlled.
-Private prosecution only permitted when State refuses to prosecute, and when private prosecutor has peculiar and substantial interest in case; lists the rules relating to private prosecution Prosecution can be withdrawn before plea, and later re-instituted; after plea can be stopped, in which case acquittal follows and no re-institution possible Constitution guarantees right to speedy trial; shows when right has been violated, what remedy available Prescription prevents the prosecution of most crimes after 20 years; points out which crimes not affected by prescription paragraph style description or factual problem requiring solution

-OUTCOME Students will be able to: LINKED CRITICAL OUTCOME ASSESSMENT CRITERIA ASSESSMENT TASKS 2.
-Describe The legal rules relating to search and seizure under the Criminal Procedure Act The constitutionality of search and seizure provisions Apply such rules in a factual scenario a, b, c, d, e, f, g Sets out which articles can be searched for and seized Explains that search/seizure can be with or without warrant; sets out requirements for issuing search warrant; explains when search/seizure permitted without warrant; explains what happens to articles after seizure Correctly identifies problem and solution from scenario Ditto
+OUTCOME LINKED ASSESSMENT CRITERIA ASSESSMENT TASKS Students will be able to: CRITICAL ASSESSMENT TASKS Students will be able to: (Note: references to relevant OUTCOME authority should be given in the system of criminal prosecution in South Africa: who prosecutes; when a private person is permitted to prosecute; when a prosecution can be withdrawn or stopped; effect of withdrawal or stopping of prosecution; right to speedy trial prescription in criminal law Identify from factual scenario whether private prosecution possible whether a, b, c, d, e, f, g States that: Prosecution system State-driven, centrally controlled.
+Private prosecution only permitted when State refuses to prosecute, and when private prosecutor has peculiar and substantial interest in case; lists the rules relating to private prosecution Prosecution can be withdrawn before plea, and later re-instituted; after plea can be stopped, in which case acquittal follows and no re-institution possible Constitution guarantees right to speedy trial; shows when right has been violated, what remedy available Prescription prevents the prosecution of most crimes after 20 years; points out which crimes not affected by prescription Class discussions: examining examples (formative) Written test (summative): paragraph style description or factual problem requiring solution Final examination (summative): paragraph style description or factual problem requiring solution Formative assessment taking the form of practice question at the end of the topic. possible, whether right to speedy trial violated, whether a crime has prescribed Correctly identifies problem and solution from scenario Describe The legal rules relating to search and seizure under the Criminal Procedure Act The constitutionality of search and seizure provisions Apply such rules in a factual scenario a, b, c, d, e, f, g Sets out which articles can be searched for and seized Explains that search/seizure can be with or without warrant; sets out requirements for issuing search warrant; explains when search/seizure permitted without warrant; explains what happens to articles after seizure Correctly identifies problem and solution from scenario As above 3.
+Describe principles applicable to the right to legal representation in South African criminal trials a, b, c, d, e, f, g Sets out principles relating to right to legal representation; from what stage of the proceedings; when accused will be As above